CansuuUrgun/Simon-Game/README.md

 # Simon Game 🎮

-This is a **Simon Game** built using **HTML, CSS, and JavaScript** as part of a The Complete Full-Stack Web Development Bootcamp course project.
+This is a **Simon Game** developed as part of the Udemy course **"The Complete Full-Stack Web Development Bootcamp"**.
 The game recreates the classic memory game where the player must repeat a randomly generated color sequence.

 ## 🕹️ How to Play
 1. Press any key to start the game.